Recognize Bad Data

 43891.
 If someone converts this column from date to text format, you’ll see Excel’s 5-digit number, not the dates you’re expecting.

-Another way to review the quality of data entry in any column in a spreadsheet is to create a filter or a pivot table as described in Chapter 3.
-This allows you to quickly inspect the range of values that appear in that column, and whether they match what you expected to find.
+Other ways to review the quality of data entry in any spreadsheet column are to sort or pivot the data as described in Chapter 3, or to create a histogram as you will learn in Chapter 7.
+These methods enable you to quickly inspect the range of values that appear in a column and to help you identify bad data.

 What should you do when you discover bad data in your project?
 Sometimes small issues are relatively straightforward and do not call into question the integrity of the entire dataset.
 Sometimes you can fix these using methods we describe in Chapter 5: Clean Up Messy Data.
 But larger issues can be more problematic.
 Follow the source of your data stream to try to identify where the issue began.
 If you cannot find and fix the issue on your own, contact the data provider to ask for their input, since they should have a strong interest in improving the quality of the data.
 If they cannot resolve an important data issue, then you need to pause and think carefully.
 In this case, is it wiser to continue working with problematic data and add a cautionary note to readers, or should you stop using the dataset entirely and call attention to its underlying problem?
 These are not easy decisions, and you should ask for opinions from colleagues.
 In any case, never ignore the warning signs of bad data.